 We assume that 1 On Business Point is worth 4 Avios (I discussed why in Part 1 of this BA On Business review) and 1 Avios is worth 1p which is our HfP valuation.
 This means you are getting back an extra 4% of your British Airways expenditure from the additional 1 On Business Point per £1 spent.

 You can apply here.

 Earning points with a Corporate Charge Card:

-If you have a large (ie multi-million £ turnover) company, American Express issues two British Airways Corporate Charge Cards.
+If you have a large (ie multi-million £ turnover) company, American Express used to offer two British Airways Corporate Charge Cards.

-The details are here.
-The earn rate on the Corporate Cards is identical to the personal British Airways Amex Cards: 1 Avios per £1 spent on the Classic Card and 1.5 Avios per £1 spent or 3 Avios per £1 with British Airways on the Corporate Plus Card.
+The earn rate on the Corporate Cards was identical to the personal British Airways Amex Cards: 1 Avios per £1 spent on the Classic Card and 1.5 Avios per £1 spent or 3 Avios per £1 with British Airways on the Corporate Plus Card.

-The Corporate Plus Card also has an annual bonus of 2,500 On Business Points when you spend £25,000 or more a year.
+The Corporate Plus Card also had an annual bonus of 2,500 On Business Points when you spend £25,000 or more a year.

 If you run your own business, you should have a British Airways On Business account and be earning On Business Points alongside Avios.

 You may never earn enough points for a long haul business class flight due to the expiration policy, but a couple of free (taxes and charges apply) short haul flights are always worth having.